As an Amazon Associate, Reel Adventure Fishing earns from qualifying purchases.

-Being the second-largest country by area in the entire world, Canada has a number of different points of interest to offer.
-Let it be hockey or some of the world’s finest natural sceneries, Canada is not going to be a disappointment.
+As the second-largest country by area in the entire world, Canada has a number of different points of interest to offer.
+Be it hockey or some of the world’s finest natural sceneries, Canada is not going to be a disappointment.
 Stretching to the Atlantic, Pacific, and Arctic oceans, Canada is a huge piece of land in terms of the area that is divided into ten provinces and three major territories.

 From dense forests to many miles of coastlines which can be found not only on the eastern but on the northern and western borders as well, Canada has a highly variable climate to offer, leading to a considerably higher number of lakes than anywhere else in the world – in fact, it has over 60% of the world’s lakes as well as the majority of its freshwater supply.